Parahughmilleria: Creation of the genus and additional species

-Fossils of P. salteri. (a) a carapace, (b) the holotype, nearly complete operculum, (c), metasomal tergites and telson, (d) metastoma and (e) a specimen with complete mesosoma and part of the walking legs.

 In 1961, Kjellesvig-Waering erected the genus Parahughmilleria (meaning "near Hughmilleria") and assigned P. salteri as the type species.
 He noticed that Parahughmilleria differed from Hughmilleria in the development of supplementary lobes on the operculum (as in Adelophthalmus) and in the position of the intramarginal eyes, unlike the marginal eyes of Hughmilleria.
 P. salteri was described based on a holotype and four paratypes.
 In this species, the prosoma was widely rounded, smooth, nearly semicircular and highly arched, and was surrounded by a narrow and marginal rim.
 The base formed a straight line.
 The eyes were small, reniform and placed intramarginally.
 The ocelli were small and placed almost centrally on the prosoma.
 The telson was flat, lanceolate and broad at the anterior.
 An operculum that shows the lobes has been described as the holotype.
 It comprises two opercular flaps (protruding extensions lateral to the genital appendage) rounded at the corners and separated.
 They were separated from each other at the midsection and above the median appendage.
 The specific name of this species honors John William Salter, an English naturalist and paleontologist, and its maximum size was of 8 cm (3.1 in).
 Kjellesvig-Waering also assigned P. phelpsae to the genus, but this species has since been raised to the genus level under the name Pittsfordipterus.